 Two recent studies on cold cap chemotherapy were published in February.
 These showed that women suffering from early-stage breast cancer were more likely to keep their hair throughout chemotherapy if going through scalp-cooling treatments.
 This is a huge breakthrough, as losing hair can be a traumatic experience.
 Hair is a big part of our identity.
 Losing all of our hair can also make us look sicker than we are.
 That can affect how people see us and how we see ourselves.
-This new technique does not involve any medication or operation, which makes it available for everyone.
+This new technique does not involve any medication or operation.

 Why it Works

 When your blood vessels cool down, they constrict, and the blood flow slows down.
 This in its turn slows the metabolism of hair follicle cells.
 This reduces the effects chemotherapy has on your hair growth.
 That cooling of the scalp works in this way has been known for some time.
 An older version of the technique involved several caps that had to be frozen and then manually switched out.
 Sometimes even regular bags of crushed ice were used.

 It is easy to understand that the new cold cap chemotherapy technique is significantly more efficient and comfortable.
 The results from the studies mentioned above were very positive.
 In both, more than half of the women kept at least half of their hair.
 5 percent kept all of their hair.
 The differing results depend on what type of other medications for the cancer the different women were taking.

 In particular, researchers found that the method was more efficient on patients that do not get chemotherapy containing anthracycline.
 That was also proven in a third study from University of California, San Francisco.
 The cold cap chemotherapy is only used on patients that have solid tumors, not other types of cancer.
 And even women that do not think of themselves as being vain or caring about their looks when they have bigger problems to focus on think this is a very meaningful invention.